cmdFrog/bookbot/README.md

 # bookbot

 bookbot is my first git project.
-It is a python CLI program for generating simple reports on documents or books.
+It is a Python CLI program for generating simple reports on documents or books.

 ## Usage